-In this article, I would share with you 3 tips, from product price, operation cost to marketing strategy perspectives.
-You could learn how to automate pricing reacted on the market, optimize operation cost.
+In this article, I would share with you 3 tips, from product price, and operation cost to marketing strategy perspectives.
+You could learn how to automate pricing reactions on the market and optimize operating costs.
 These can help you learn how to leverage marketing to boost sales.
 It’s for the purpose to gain and sustain a good profit margin.
 Let’s go!!

 What’s A Good Profit Margin

 Good profit margin or not is subjective

 You’re the final gatekeeper to decide how much profit to earn from a product listed on Amazon.
 For example, you are selling high-tech camera products and they’re in high demand with fewer direct competitors.
 And then you might expect higher-margin such as 30~40% or even more.
 On the other hand, you are selling FMCG products with lots of competitive merchants on the same search result page.
 You might be totally okay with a lower profit margin such as 5~10% or even lower.
 It’s because you’re aiming for more sales volume to capture market share, instead of profit from each transaction.